Digital Adoption on Mac

 Desktop-wide, not app-locked

 Works across native Mac apps, browser tabs, and vendor portals.
-Not confined to one product's DOM.
+Not confined to one product's DOM the way in-app DAP widgets are.

 No six-month implementation

-Download, sign in with your Claude Code or Codex account, start guiding.
-No professional services engagement.
+Download, sign in with your Codex account or Claude API key, start guiding.
+No professional services engagement, no admin console to configure first.

 Ask what's on screen.
-Get an answer grounded in the current UI, not a knowledge base article written for the last release.
+GuideLayer lifts the control, cues the margin, and confirms the step landed, grounded in the current UI, not a knowledge base article written for the last release.

 How this differs from enterprise DAPs

 WalkMe, Pendo, and Whatfix excel inside a single web application with analytics, segmentation, and admin consoles your IT team maintains.
-GuideLayer is for the person at the desk who needs to learn software across their whole Mac: onboarding a new hire, training on a tool you touch twice a year, or getting unstuck mid-workflow.
-If you need in-app analytics across 50,000 Salesforce users, that's a different product category.
-If you need a screen-aware guide that works everywhere on a Mac, that's what we built.
+GuideLayer is for the person at the desk who needs existing Mac apps to feel simpler, and new ones less foreign: software onboarding, interactive walkthroughs, or leveling up mid-workflow.
+If you need in-app analytics across 50,000 Salesforce users, that's a different product category and GuideLayer won't pretend otherwise.
+If you need a screen-aware AI assistant that works everywhere on a Mac and remembers what your team already learned, that's what we built.

 Workflow examples